MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/create-azure-resources-at-scale.md

 If you are confident in your scripting abilities, you can skip this step.
 However, because this script is designed to create Azure resources at scale, looping through the script with `echo` statements can save you time and unexpected billable Azure resources.

 # [Bash](#tab/bash)

+There are several ways to iterate through a CSV file using Bash.
+This example uses `IFS` with a `while loop`.

 :::code language="azurecli" source="~/azure_cli_scripts/azure-cli/create-azure-resources-at-scale/bash/create-azure-resources-at-scale.sh" id="ValidateScriptLogic":::